Economy Versus Disease Spread: Reopening Mechanisms for COVID 19: Introduction

-The main contributions of this paper can be summarized as follows: \begin{enumerate} \item Positing and studying group scheduling mechanisms that give trade offs between economic activity and controlling disease spread (these notions are explained in Section~\ref{sec:mechanism}). \item Extensive analysis of various mechanisms both theoretically and by simulations.
-Our theoretical analysis shows why group scheduling mechanisms help in controlling COVID-19.
-Our simulations validate the theory and give insights into the performance of specific mechanisms. \item Our results indicate three specific categories of mechanisms --- corresponding to high, medium, and low economic activity --- and their performance in controlling COVID-19.
-The lower the economic activity of the mechanism, the higher the control of disease.
-(For specific mechanisms we refer to Table~\ref{tbl:comparison}.) \item A main takeaway from our results is that group scheduling mechanisms help in significantly controlling the spread of COVID-19 --- reducing the peak number of cases per day as well as the total number of infections.
-Depending on the rate of infection in a population, different mechanisms are applicable that control the disease spread while maintaining an appropriate level of economic activity. \end{enumerate}
+\item A main takeaway from our results is that group scheduling mechanisms help in significantly controlling the spread of COVID-19 --- reducing the peak number of cases per day as well as the total number of infections.
+Depending on the rate of infection in a population, different mechanisms are applicable that control the disease spread while maintaining an appropriate level of in-person activity.
+Our mechanisms provide a basis for safely reopening in-person activity of large organizations such as universities and schools where such mechanisms can be effectively implemented.